hyprchs/cloudflare-tunnel-template/README.md

 and progressively transition to cloud providers as-needed while we scale.

 A few other notes:
-- Subdomains will be protected by an auth check (current instructions show how to allow only `@hyperchess.ai` emails to log in, but this can be adjusted for your setup)
+- Subdomains will be protected by an auth check
 - Any paths that you mount to the local/self-hosted service's Docker container can be made available on the subdomain too (after auth; e.g. make your service read & display that data in a [frontend](https://github.com/jacksonthall22/sveltekit-supabase), or allow it to be downloaded via an S3-like API), bypassing the need for cloud storage!
 - If your local container exposing the service isn't running, the live subdomain will simply be unavailable (giving a 503 error).
 That is, if you want to be extra sure